HISTORY OF THE WASHINGTON KASTLES

 * Bobby Reynolds played in 78 consecutive Kastles matches and swept all three league awards: WTT Male Rookie of the Year in 2010, WTT Male MVP in 2012 and WTT Finals MVP in 2013.

-To keep those memories alive, WashingtonKastles.com now features an entire section dedicated to the history of the Kastles, complete with results, statistics and photos from the first eight years of Kastles tennis.
+To keep those memories alive, WashingtonKastles.com now features an entire section dedicated to the statistics, complete with results, and photos from the first eight years of Kastles tennis.

 All 45 players (and two coaches) who’ve represented Washington have their own pages, including 2010 wild card Victoria Azarenka, 2011 WTT Finals MVP Arina Rodionova and 2008 substitute Vince Spadea, who played (and won) the first set in Washington Kastles history.